Skip to contents

 freqratio

-Frequency ratio between the interpolated series and the low frequency series.
-Mandatory.
-Must be a positive integer.
+An integer specifying the frequency ratio between the interpolated series and the low-frequency series.
+This argument is mandatory and must be a positive integer.

 obsposition